surifirstpin/biplus_documentation/version.3/Visualisation Types and Settings.md

 ## Widget chart

 It displays one or more data series as a data graph.
-Widget chart is used to display the number of records created today. number of Incidents by status or department.
+Widget chart is used to display the number of records created recently.
+Number of Incidents by status or department.

  **9.** Click on **Widget** tab under **General** section to display the total record of the data in widget chart.